All right, the “day in the life” is almost perfect. One caregiver was a little late, there was an incontinence incident. But what if…

 It is great when clients wish to express their satisfaction with small gifts to our employees.
 However, they are trained to politely decline and report the gesture to our office.
 There are legal reasons for this, to protect both the client and the employee.

-If a client insists in giving a small present to an aide, we require that it be done with our consent, to keep a proper paper trail and for our employee to be officially recognized due to the client’s satisfaction.
+If a client insists in giving a small present to an aide, we require that it be done with our consent, to keep a proper paper trail and for our employee to be officially recognized about his or her job well done and appreciated by the client.

 … my niece takes mom to a day on the beach and I completely forget to notify the agency?